 Article 3: Architect/Contract Administrator

-For the purposes of this Contract the Architect/Contract Administrator is TBC of or, if he ceases to be the Architect/Contract Administrator, such other person as the Employer nominates (such nomination to be made within 14 days of the cessation).
+For the purposes of this Contract the Architect/Contract Administrator is TBC of Unitas Stoke-on-Trent Ltd. or, if he ceases to be the Architect/Contract Administrator, such other person as the Employer nominates (such nomination to be made within 14 days of the cessation).
 No replacement appointee as Architect and/or Contract Administrator shall be entitled to disregard or overrule any certificate, opinion, decision, approval or instruction given by any predecessor in that post, save to the extent that that predecessor if still in the post would then have had power under this Contract to do so.

 Article 4: Principal Designer